vincehsanchez/credit-risk-classification/README.md

     - Recall for High-Risk Loans id .91 which is strong and has a good ability to correctly identify.
     - F1-Score for High-Risk Loans is .88 which is favoraable performance even though there is an imbalance.

-* Machine Learning Model 2:
+* Machine Learning Resampled Mod:
     - The accuracy does not change and is reassuring that it can correctly classify.

      **Healthy Loans**